-How about this being written on our hearts today?
+How about this being written in our hearts today?

-I love you, and I know you are the same; I forgive you, and I know you forgive me as well.
+I love you, and I know you are the same; I forgive you, and I know you also forgive me.
 We are living for the King.
-We will make mistakes, but we will seek Him first and keep changing our playlist, living for God's purpose.
+We will make mistakes but seek Him first and keep changing our playlist, living for God's purpose.